marcomicera/followifier/board/followifier/README.md

-# Simple Sniffer Example

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

 ## Overview

 This example demonstrates basic usage of WiFi sniffer mode by saving packets into SD card with pcap format.
 We can send pcap file to host via JTAG interface as well.